bagggage/bg-blog/content/posts/gdscript-dev-02.md

 This is somewhat similar to the operator table in the `Variant` class.
 So far, everything works, but writing all the necessary code for generating all possible operator combinations for different structures manually seems unpromising.
 Besides partial duplication of code, having numerous pointers to various functions means that all this code will end up in the final binary file, potentially increasing its size.
 This is due to GDScript's decision to crudely embed these standard types at a high level, which is beneficial for the VM but quite inconvenient for machine code generation.

 It would be great to have something like an IR (Intermediate Representation) for GDScript, consisting of simpler operations, making it easier and more efficient to implement machine code generation.
-But that’s not the case, and we’ll have to deal with it.
+But that's not the case, and we'll have to deal with it.

-So far, I haven’t come up with a good solution to this problem.
-It’s also necessary to decide whether each operator call should be inlined or if it’s better to make a regular function call.
+So far, I haven't come up with a good solution to this problem.
+It's also necessary to decide whether each operator call should be inlined or if it's better to make a regular function call.
 In the latter case, we may already have ready pointers to the required operators from C++ code, which is worth considering.

 ## Native Methods Implementation

 By native methods implementation, I primarily mean using direct method calls without relying on the heavy API currently used by the VM (e.g., `MethodBind`, etc.).
-As I mentioned in my first post, there doesn’t seem to be a safe way in C++ (or am I mistaken?) to obtain the address of a member function of a given class or structure.
+As I mentioned in my first post, there doesn't seem to be a safe way in C++ (or am I mistaken?) to obtain the address of a member function of a given class or structure.
 Thus, it likely becomes necessary to implement custom versions of the required methods, either as regular static functions (and obtain their address) or generate the machine code for these methods directly via a code generator, which is even more resource-intensive.
 The latter option offers the advantage of applying a so-called `near call` (on x86-64) for function calls.
 Beyond this, it remains a headache.

-Since Godot doesn’t provide pointers to the methods themselves, but only pointers to certain wrappers (which typically accept either pointers to values or are heavy wrappers using `Variant`), every individual argument must be unpacked from `Variant`, passed to the method, and then the result, if any, is re-packed into a `Variant` object.
+Since Godot doesn't provide pointers to the methods themselves, but only pointers to certain wrappers (which typically accept either pointers to values or are heavy wrappers using `Variant`), every individual argument must be unpacked from `Variant`, passed to the method, and then the result, if any, is re-packed into a `Variant` object.

 This raises a broader question about the native implementation of any method calls in general, not just for `builtin` structures.
-This process doesn’t differ much from that of other native Godot classes.
+This process doesn't differ much from that of other native Godot classes.
 The only differences lie in scripts and other features, like extensions, which may require special handling and usually demand the use of the same "heavy" API.

-# That’s All for Now
+# That's All for Now

 For now, this is all I wanted to describe and share.
-I’ve achieved some results in generating code for native types such as `double`, `bool`, and `int64_t`.
+I've achieved some results in generating code for native types such as `double`, `bool`, and `int64_t`.
 However, due to the high-level operations of GDScript, most functionality inevitably boils down to calling external functions that require constructing `Variant` objects and incurring other overheads.
 I believe these factors consume the majority of performance.

-In the end, I’ve been considering changes to the Core to provide a lightweight API for function calls—for example, directly via pointers with raw values as arguments instead of `Variant` objects.
+In the end, I've been considering changes to the Core to provide a lightweight API for function calls—for example, directly via pointers with raw values as arguments instead of `Variant` objects.

-That’s all for now.
+That's all for now.
 Next time, I plan to try addressing some of these issues or at least exploring possible solutions and attempting their implementation.
 The current implementation and all the code can still be found on [GitHub](https://github.com/bagggage/godot).